jj5/kickass-crypto/README.md

 * [https://www.progclub.net/~jj5/kickass-crypto/](https://www.progclub.net/~jj5/kickass-crypto/)

+The demo facility just shows how to round-trip encrypted data between the client and server.

 ## Using this library

 As mentioned above you can check out the code from git with a command like this: